gaepdit/template-app/README.md

 * Rename or search and replace the following terms:

     - *MY_APP_NAME* - Search and replace with the readable display name of the app.
+    - `MyAppRoot`:
-    - `MyAppRoot` - Rename with the root namespace for the app.
+        - Rename the root namespace for the app.
         - Update the `<RootNamespace>` element in each csproj file.
+        - Update the namespace in the "_ViewImports.cshtml" file.
-        - Update the coverlet commands in the "sonarcloud-scan.yml" file.
+        - Update the exclusions in the coverlet commands in the "sonarcloud-scan.yml" file.
         - Update the exclusions in the "finecodecoverage-settings.xml" file.
     - "template-app" - Search and replace with the repository name.
 This will affect the following:
         - The LocalDB database name in the "appsettings.json" and "AppDbContextFactory" files.